NikhilSharmaWe/NikhilSharmaWe/README.md

 - Contributing to **[Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder)** for creating a plugin (**[deploy-image/v1-alpha](https://master.book.kubebuilder.io/plugins/deploy-image-plugin-v1-alpha.html)**) which will provide users an **operator solution** to **deploy** and **manage** an image on a **Kubernetes cluster**.

 	**Demo: https://www.youtube.com/watch?v=UwPuRjjnMjY**

+- Learning about **SBOMs** and how to integrate them in Github projects.
 ## Skills